Since age 12 I dreamt of becoming a professional poker player.

 It felt amazing to be living out of a backpack.

 But soon after landing in Asia, I burned out on growing the business.

-I wanted to make a positive impact in the world, and selling sunglasses online was not in alignment.
+I wanted to make a positive impact in the world and it seemed like something was missing.

 I was in a foreign country, and I had no idea how I was going to support myself at that point.

 I spent nearly a year in Asia, full of uncertainty, before I met my first business mentor.
 His guidance was critical to my success.

 We rebranded my sunglasses company and gave it a purpose based mission; for every pair we sell, we provide a person in need with a sight restoring cataract surgery.